 By adopting a platform-based business strategy — expanding horizontally via major acquisitions and equity positions — BAT have gained unparalleled influence in almost every aspect of users’ lives.

-In this blog, I’ll be looking at some of the biggest BAT highlights, strategies, and state-corporate collaborations catapulting these three AI giants to (global) dominance.
+In this blog, I’ll be looking at some of the biggest BAT highlights, strategies, and state-corporate collaborations catapulting these three Artificial Intelligence companies to (global) dominance.

 Of all the BAT giants, Baidu was the first to pioneer and apply deep learning, scoring a big win in 2014 with the hire of Andrew Ng to head Baidu’s Silicon Valley AI lab.

 By 2015, Baidu’s AI algorithms had already surpassed humans in Chinese speech recognition, a full year before Microsoft achieved the same feat in English.